stevenc-stb/spdx-3-model/model/FunctionalSafety/Properties/stakeholderPriority.md

 ## Summary

-The relative importance or urgency assigned to a StakeholderNeed of the stakeholder
+The relative importance or urgency assigned to a StakeholderNeed of the stakeholder.

 ## Description